nielsgl/dspy-profiles/docs/quickstart.md

     ```

     Instead of adding a `with profile(...)` block to your code, you can simply tell `dspy-run` to handle it for you.

+    Note: For Python scripts, `dspy-run` wraps execution in a profile context automatically.
+For non-Python commands (e.g., `pytest`, `echo`), it sets the `DSPY_PROFILE` environment variable so your process (or test harness) can activate the profile accordingly.

     === "uv tool (Recommended)"
         If you have installed `dspy-profiles` as a tool with `uv tool install dspy-profiles`, you can call it directly.
 This is the cleanest and most convenient method.